farnazmz/cs50web/entries/jQuery.md

 # jQuery

 jQuery is a JavaScript Library.

 jQuery greatly simplifies JavaScript programming.
+This is from w3 Schools website.